TwoPizza9621536/twopizza9621536.github.io/main/privacy.md

 You not need to follow the terms to terms of service in order to access, view, read, or copy any of the data on this website.
-But you must follow the license and the terms for services in the Exceptions section for application that uses them.
+But you must follow the license and the terms for services in the Exceptions for application that uses them and/or the Contributing section if you want to tribute.

 Otherwise noted or stated on the page this site is under the [Creative Commons Attribution-ShareAlike 4.0 International][8]